The Red-capped Robin (Petroica goodenovii) are also known as Redhead, Redcap, Robin Red-breast or Red-throated Robin, or Kuburi.

 The Red-capped Robin was described by Nicholas Aylward Vigors and Thomas Horsfield in 1827, having been collected in the northern Spencer Gulf in what is now South Australia.
 They named it Muscicapa goodenovii, and placed it among the Old World flycatcher family Muscicapidae, The specific epithet goodenovii honours the Reverend Samuel Goodenough, Bishop of Carlisle and first treasurer of the Linnean Society.

-No subspecies are recognised, and the only geographic variation recorded in plumage is a tendency for females from more arid regions to have paler plumage.
+No subspecies are recognized, and the only geographic variation recorded in plumage is a tendency for females from more arid regions to have paler plumage.